schbz/FitbitEDA/README.md

 # Fitbit Raw Data Processor & Visualizer

 Process and visualize your Fitbit fitness tracker data with ease.
-This repository contains a Jupyter notebook that helps you break down your raw Fitbit data into consolidated health and fitness metrics and provides visually appealing charts and graphs showcasing your personal trends over time.
+This repository contains a Jupyter notebook that helps you break down your raw Fitbit data into consolidated health and fitness metrics and provides visually appealing charts and graphs showcasing your personal health & fitness trends over time.

 ## Table of Contents